JayCBoi/Databricks/README.md

 # Databricks Projects Portfolio

-A collection of projects built on Databricks, including single task handling, scheduling, jobs and pipelines.
+A collection of projects built on Databricks and Google Colabs, including single task handling, scheduling, jobs and pipelines.

 ## 🚀 Projects